katieoconn/pregnancy-ibd/pages/introduction.md

 * Timing of becoming pregnant
 * Your IBD management during pregnancy

 This decision aid will walk you through questions about you, your life and your health.
 You can then move through each information module as the tool guides you, or on your own by clicking modules of interest listed in the subject navigation bar.
 Please note that the information you provide is for use in the decision aid, however it will not be automatically sent to your healthcare team.
 We encourage you to discuss the information provided and questions that may be generated with your healthcare team.
+It may be useful to print the Summary page and take this with you to your Gastroenterologist and/or Obstetrician Appointment.

 Definitions for certain IBD related terms are available if the term is shown in purple (by clicking on this word, a definition becomes available on the right hand side of the page).